-You can take valaciclovir tablets before or after food.
+You can take valaciclovir tablets either with or without food.

 |Type of medicine||An antiviral medicine|